chrisdew/chrisdew.github.com/_posts/2011-05-05-secret-life-of-unit.md

 In C, you can't have zero length bitfields.

-In SQL you can't have zero length bitfields, and you can't declare a column having type of NULL (which would be quite near Unit, if not identical).
+In SQL you can't have zero length bitfields, and you can't declare a column having a type of NULL (which would be quite near Unit, if not identical).